miguelangelorocha/garden/docs/reference/module-types/exec.md

       - # A POSIX-style path or glob to copy, relative to the build root.
         source:

+        #
-        # A POSIX-style path to copy the artifact to, relative to the project artifacts directory.
+        #   A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at
+        # `.garden/artifacts`.
+        #
         target: .

     # The command to run.